chorus-connection/challenge-scaffold-angular/README.md

 #### Time constraint

 I found 2 hours to be a bit tight on time to satisfy all the requirements as well as some optional considerations.
 To be completely transparent, I spent 3 hours on the assignment.
 I have perhaps wasted a good chunk of the first hour, as I spent too much time on authentication.
 I then wrapped up the authentication and put it in gear for the rest of the app.

+#### Use of AI and other tools/documentation

+I used Github Copilot while coding.
+It sped me up a bit, as it mostly auto-completed trivial lines of code (such as CRUD methods from `ChorusesService`).
+I didn't use chatGPT or other tools.

+I used Angular's documentation and Angular Material documentation for some things I wasn't sure about and to do quick c/p from examples they have (e.g. for the responsive sidenav, as that is something I do relatively rarely so I don't know it fully by heart).